lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 5- Copy the number of bytes specified to be copied as is from the compressed data to the decompressed data.

-6- Go back to the offset in the decompressed data and copy the number of bytes specified to the end.
+6- Go back to the offset in the decompressed data and copy the number of bytes specified.

-Note: The copying in step 6 has to be done one byte at a time, otherwise decompression will be incorrect in cases when the offset is less than the length (The compression allows this).
+Note: The copying in step 6 has to be done one byte at a time, otherwise decompression will be incorrect in cases when the number of bytes to copy is larger than the offset (The compression allows this).

 Typical structure of decompressed data: